Apple Inc.: Corporate culture

 Jobs intended that employees were to be specialists who are not exposed to functions outside their area of expertise.
 For instance, Ron Johnson—Senior Vice President of Retail Operations until November 1, 2011—was responsible for site selection, in-store service, and store layout, yet had no control of the inventory in his stores.
 This was done by Tim Cook, who had a background in supply-chain management.
 Apple is known for strictly enforcing accountability.
 Each project has a "directly responsible individual" or "DRI" in Apple jargon.
 Unlike other major US companies, Apple provides a relatively simple compensation policy for executives that does not include perks enjoyed by other CEOs like country club fees or private use of company aircraft.
 The company typically grants stock options to executives every other year.

 In 2015, Apple had 110,000 full-time employees.
 This increased to 116,000 full-time employees the next year, a notable hiring decrease, largely due to its first revenue decline.
 Apple does not specify how many of its employees work in retail, though its 2014 SEC filing put the number at approximately half of its employee base.
 In September 2017, Apple announced that it had over 123,000 full-time employees.

 Apple has a strong culture of corporate secrecy, and has an anti-leak Global Security team that recruits from the National Security Agency, the Federal Bureau of Investigation, and the United States Secret Service.
 In December 2017, Glassdoor said Apple was the 48th best place to work, having originally entered at rank 19 in 2009, peaking at rank 10 in 2012, and falling down the ranks in subsequent years.
-In 2023, Bloombergs Mark Gurman revealed the existence of Apple's Exploratory Design Group (XDG), which was working to add glucose monitoring to the Apple Watch.
+In 2023, Bloomberg's Mark Gurman revealed the existence of Apple's Exploratory Design Group (XDG), which was working to add glucose monitoring to the Apple Watch.
 Gurman compared XDG to Alphabet's X "moonshot factory".

+Criticism and controversies

+Apple has faced criticism regarding its market practices, labor conditions, and privacy policies.
+The company has been criticized for alleged anti-competitive behavior and its alleged participation in the PRISM surveillance program.
+Significant concerns have been raised about labor issues in its supply chain, restrictions on the right to repair, and the company's tax strategies and environmental impact.
+Furthermore, Apple has faced scrutiny for its business operations in nations with restrictive human rights records, such as China.

+On May 5, 2026, Apple settled for $250 million a shareholder lawsuit after the lawsuit was filed by Peter Landsheft in US federal court in California in 2024 over delays in AI upgrades to Siri.